-NVC CAREER/TECHNICAL PROGRAMS
+NVC CAREER TECHNICAL EDUCATION PROGRAMS

-Napa Valley College Career/Technical programs (CTE) are designed to prepare students for careers in the technical-occupational fields.
+Napa Valley College Career Technical Education (CTE) programs are designed to prepare students for careers and transfer.
 These programs combine classroom instruction and practical application training in a laboratory environment.
-Students are offered the option of obtaining a certificate or degree qualifying them to enter highly skilled employment.

-Students may also enroll in individual courses, which focus on specialized topics.
+Students are offered the option of obtaining certificates or degrees qualifying them to enter highly skilled employment.
+Students may upskill with individual courses, earn stackable certificates aligned with industry needs, or take specialization courses alone or linked to specialization certificates.
 CTE faculty members combine their years of experience working in private industry with educational excellence in the classroom setting.

-For more information on CTE programs at NVC or for a complete listing of CTE degrees and certificates, visit www.napavalley.edu/academics/TechnicalDivision.
+For more information on CTE programs at NVC or for a complete listing of CTE degrees and certificates, visit www.napavalley.edu/ academics/TechnicalDivision.